 - How much space do you have for brewing?

-- What size batches do you want to brew?
+- What batch size do you want to brew?

 - What level of automation do you want?
 How involved in the brewing process do you want to be?